 2 – The Mitigation of Purchasing Risks

-Reduce the risk associated with satisfying material demand, preferential negotiated rates, cost, or demand planning optimization by managing your strategic sourcing policies more effectively.
+Reduce the risk associated with satisfying material demand, preferential negotiated rates, cost or demand planning optimization by managing your strategic sourcing policies more effectively.

-Buy products and services at the best value-to-price ratio.
 You can leverage whole-company spending potential by establishing longer-term preferential agreements, giving you a competitive advantage.

 And since Preferred Supplier supports planning and pricing adherence, a company is equipped with the necessary tools to negotiate favorable terms and secure prices with suppliers proportionate to volume, ultimately improving the value-to-price relationship.